jorgealcubilla/TFM_DataScience/README.md

 ### 1) Selection and analysis of a deep learning model using Keras
 The selected model is based on the paper ['Towards perspective-free object counting with deep learning' by Daniel Oñoro-Rubio and Roberto J. López-Sastre.](http://agamenon.tsc.uah.es/Investigacion/gram/publications/eccv2016-onoro.pdf)

-The main challenge of this section will be to translate the Caffe´s original model into Keras´.
+The main challenge of this section will be to translate the Caffe´s original model into Keras´.<br>
-The detailed process can be found in the notebook [i_model_selection](https://github.com/jorgealcubilla/TFM_DataScience/blob/master/i_model_selection.ipynb) within the 'master' folder of this project.
+The detailed process can be found in [i_model_selection](https://github.com/jorgealcubilla/TFM_DataScience/blob/master/i_model_selection.ipynb) notebook of this project.

 ### 2) Data_set: Selection and validation
 This project will use the 'TRaffic ANd COngestionS (TRANCOS)' dataset which is used by the aforementioned paper in its section# 4.1.

 TRANCOS is a dataset designed for vehicle counting in traffic jam scenes, so, it is a perfect fit for this project.

-For further information and instructions on how to download this dataset properly, see notebook [ii_TRANCOS_db](https://github.com/jorgealcubilla/TFM_DataScience/blob/master/ii_TRANCOS_db.ipynb) within the 'master' folder of this project.
+For further information and instructions on how to download this dataset properly, see [ii_TRANCOS_db](https://github.com/jorgealcubilla/TFM_DataScience/blob/master/ii_TRANCOS_db.ipynb) notebook of this project.

 ### 3) Selected model test
 In this section, we will replicate test results on TRANCOS dataset obtained in the paper mentioned above.

 We will use the Keras model built in section# 1 and load parameters trained with Caffe.<br>
-This is a hard job that we can complete thanks to the Github project ['caffe_weight_converter'](https://github.com/pierluigiferrari/caffe_weight_converter) by Pierluigi Ferrari.
+This is a hard job that we can complete thanks to ['caffe_weight_converter'](https://github.com/pierluigiferrari/caffe_weight_converter) Github project by Pierluigi Ferrari.

-The whole process is in notebook [iii_model_test](https://github.com/jorgealcubilla/TFM_DataScience/blob/master/iii_model_test.ipynb) of this project.
+The whole process is in [iii_model_test](https://github.com/jorgealcubilla/TFM_DataScience/blob/master/iii_model_test.ipynb) notebook of this project.

 ### 4) Analysis for improvement
 We will analize factors associated with the effectiveness of the model and will look at ways to improve it.